JimmyJiang666/DocMetrics/README.md

 pip install rouge-score nltk bert-score
 ```

 The parent folder is also needed.
+The PARENT function is implemented using the [KaijuML/parent](https://github.com/KaijuML/parent) repository.

 ## Available Metrics